 Examples would be the addition of vinegar and pasteurization.
 This kills all the lactic acid producing bacteria which benefit the digestive system)

 Important Points About Lacto-Fermentation

-With the recipes I have posted utilizing the lacto-fermentation process, as well as any others you might find, remember a couple of important things.
+When using recipes I have posted which use the lacto-fermentation process, as well as any others you might find, remember a couple of important things:

 - The vegetables will expand slightly and may even become bubbly during the fermentation process.
 Make sure to leave a 1 inch space between the top of the vegetables and the top of the jar.

-I enjoyed the adventure of learning the process and trying new recipes.
+Since I enjoy the adventure of learning and trying new recipes, I have loved this new way of preserving.
 Cooking should always feel like an adventure!